About the Canadian Professional Rodeo Association

 Although the contestants are the most visible, the association’s membership also consists of rodeo committees, stock contractors, judges, rodeo secretaries, announcers, timers, bull fighters, associate members, photographers, specialty-act performers and more.

-Approximately 1200 members are represented by the CPRA’s board of directors, who govern the sport of professional rodeo in Canada.
+Approximately 1250 members are represented by the CPRA’s Board of Directors, who govern the sport of professional rodeo in Canada.

 Contestant involvement in Pro Rodeo Canada can be achieved in a number of ways depending on the individual’s background in the sport of rodeo.
 Options include Permit, Semi-Pro and full CPRA Contestant Membership.
 Details and application forms are available at www.rodeocanada.com

-The 50th Annual CFR is returning to Edmonton, Alberta after being hosted at Westerner Park in Red Deer for the last five years.
-The premiere event will be held at Rogers Place in Alberta’s capital city Oct 2-5, 2024.
-With record crowds at CPRA events across western Canada, it’s clear that rodeo enjoys huge fan support, a testament to the sport’s ongoing popularity and growth.
+The 51th Annual CFR will be held in Edmonton, Alberta.
+The premiere event will be held at Rogers Place in Alberta’s capital city Oct 1-4, 2025.
+With record crowds (in excess of 400,000 in 2024) at CPRA events across western Canada, it’s clear that rodeo enjoys huge fan support, a testament to the sport’s ongoing popularity and growth.